JoseLuisSR/springboot-activemq/publish-and-subscribe/subscriber/README.md

 ## Build

-Consumer project is using Gradle to resolve dependencies from repositories, also to build jar file, just type in your console
+Subscriber project is using Gradle to resolve dependencies from repositories, also to build jar file, just type in your console

     gradle build

-You can find the jar file in the build/libs directory with the name `consumer-x.y.z.jar`
+You can find the jar file in the build/libs directory with the name `subscriber-x.y.z.jar`

 Gradle has the option to build without having to install the Gradle runtime through [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html).